 * Most of all don't be alarmed if we show up wearing masks, some of us have vulnerable people at home and it has been recommended that some of us wear them on all responses until you have been "cleared"

-Red Lights For Firefighters is locally owned, operated, and created in America, using American workers.
+Red Lights For Firefighters LLC. is locally owned, operated, and created in America, using American workers.